CesiumGS/cesium-unreal/Documentation/upgrade-to-2.0-guide.md

 - Deprecated `GetTrueType` and `GetTrueComponentType`.
 Use `GetValueType` to get the type information as a `FCesiumMetadataValueType` instead.
 - Renamed `GetNumberOfFeatures` to `GetPropertySize`.
 - Renamed `GetComponentCount` to `GetPropertyArraySize`.
-Note that this will return zero if the property is an array type, but its arrays vary in length.
+Note that this will return zero if the property is an array type with arrays that vary in length.
 - Renamed `GetBlueprintComponentType` to `GetArrayElementBlueprintType`.
 - Added functions to retrieve values as the new vector and matrix types:
   - `GetIntPoint`